-Table 32.
+Table 35.
 System Status LED State Definitions

-Color State Criticality Description Off System is Not ready System is powered off (AC and/or DC). not 2.
-System is in EuP Lot6 Off Mode. operating 3.
-System is in S5 Soft-Off State.
-4. System is in S4 Hibernate Sleep State.
-Green Solid on Ok Indicates that the System is running (in S0 State) and its status is 'Healthy'.
-The system is not exhibiting any errors.
-AC power is present and BMC has booted and manageability functionality is up and running.
-Green ~1 Hz blink Degraded - system System degraded: is operating in a Redundancy loss, such as power-supply or fan.
-Applies only if the degraded state associated platform sub-system has redundancy capabilities. although still Fan warning or failure when the number of fully operational fans is more functional, or than minimum number needed to cool the system. system is Non-critical threshold crossed - Temperature (including HSBP temp), operating in voltage, input power to power supply, output current for main power rail a redundant state from power supply and Processor Thermal Control (Therm Ctrl) sensors. but with an Power supply predictive failure occurred while redundant power supply impending failure configuration was present. warning Unable to use all of the installed memory (one or more DIMMs failed/disabled but functional memory remains available) Correctable Errors over a threshold and migrating to a spare DIMM (memory sparing).
+Color State Criticality Description warning Unable to use all of the installed memory (one or more DIMMs failed/disabled but functional memory remains available) Correctable Errors over a threshold and migrating to a spare DIMM (memory sparing).
 This indicates that the user no longer has spared DIMMs indicating a redundancy lost condition.
 Corresponding DIMM LED lit.
 Uncorrectable memory error has occurred in memory Mirroring Mode, causing Loss of Redundancy.
 Correctable memory error threshold has been reached for a failing DDR3 DIMM when the system is operating in fully redundant RAS Mirroring Mode.
 Battery failure.
 BMC executing in uBoot.
 (Indicated by Chassis ID blinking at Blinking at 3Hz).
 System in degraded state (no manageability).
 BMC uBoot is running but has not transferred control to BMC Linux.
 Server will be in this state 6-8 seconds after BMC reset while it pulls the Linux image into flash BMC booting Linux.
 (Indicated by Chassis ID solid ON).
 System in degraded state (no manageability).
 Control has been passed from BMC uBoot to BMC Linux itself.
 It will be in this state for ~10-~20 seconds.
 BMC Watchdog has reset the BMC.
 Power Unit sensor offset for configuration error is asserted.
 HDD HSC is off-line or degraded.
-Amber ~1 Hz blink Non-critical - Non-fatal alarm - system is likely to fail: System is Critical threshold crossed - Voltage, temperature (including HSBP temp), operating in a input power to power supply, output current for main power rail from power degraded state supply and PROCHOT (Therm Ctrl) sensors. with an impending VRD Hot asserted. failure warning, Minimum number of fans to cool the system not present or failed although still Hard drive fault functioning Power Unit Redundancy sensor - Insufficient resources offset (indicates not enough power supplies present) In non-sparing and non-mirroring mode if the threshold of correctable errors is crossed within the window Correctable memory error threshold has been reached for a failing DDR3 DIMM when the system is operating in a non-redundant mode Amber Solid on Critical, non- Fatal alarm - system has failed or shutdown:

-Color State Criticality Description Color State Criticality recoverable - System is halted CPU CATERR signal asserted MSID mismatch detected (CATERR also asserts for this case).
-CPU 1 is missing CPU Thermal Trip No power good - power fault DIMM failure when there is only 1 DIMM present and hence no good memory present1.
+Amber ~1 Hz blink Non-critical - System is operating in a degraded state with an impending failure warning, although still functioning Non-fatal alarm - system is likely to fail: Critical threshold crossed - Voltage, temperature (including HSBP temp), input power to power supply, output current for main power rail from power supply and PROCHOT (Therm Ctrl) sensors.
+VRD Hot asserted.
+Minimum number of fans to cool the system not present or failed Hard drive fault Power Unit Redundancy sensor - Insufficient resources offset (indicates not enough power supplies present) In non-sparing and non-mirroring mode if the threshold of correctable errors is crossed within the window Correctable memory error threshold has been reached for a failing DDR3 DIMM when the system is operating in a non-redundant mode Amber Solid on Critical, non- recoverable - System is halted Fatal alarm - system has failed or shutdown: CPU CATERR signal asserted MSID mismatch detected (CATERR also asserts for this case).
+CPU 1 is missing CPU Thermal Trip No power good - power fault DIMM failure when there is only 1 DIMM present and hence no good memory present 1 .
 Runtime memory uncorrectable error in non-redundant mode.
 DIMM Thermal Trip or equivalent SSB Thermal Trip or equivalent CPU ERR2 signal asserted BMC\Video memory test failed.
 (Chassis ID shows blue/solid-on for this condition) Both uBoot BMC FW images are bad.
-(Chassis ID shows blue/solid-on for this condition) 240VA fault Fatal Error in processor initialization: Processor family not identical Processor core/thread counts not identical Processor cache size not identical Unable to synchronize processor frequency Unable to synchronize QPI link frequency
+(Chassis ID shows blue/solid-on for this condition) 240VA fault Fatal Error in processor initialization: Processor family not identical Processor model not identical Processor core/thread counts not identical Processor cache size not identical Unable to synchronize QPI link frequency